matrix-org/matrix-spec-proposals/proposals/4161-crypto-terminology.md

 ⚠️ Avoid using "security key", "security code", "recovery code", "master key".
-A recovery key allows "unlocking" the key storage, which is a "box" that is on the server, containing your cryptographic identity and message keys.
+A recovery key allows "unlocking" the key storage, which is a "box" that is on the server, containing your identity and message keys.
 It is used to recover the situation if you lose access to your devices.
 None of these other terms express this concept so clearly.